JameDevOfficial/Asteroids/README.md

 <img src="asteroidsDemo.gif" height=500 alt="thumbnail"/>

-Asteroids is a remake of the famous [Asteroids]() game.
+Asteroids is a remake of the famous [Asteroids](https://freeasteroids.org/) (Not mine!) game.
 You can move around using W/A/D (no S) and shoot by pressing space.
 The goal is to destroy as many asteroids without dying.
 Asteroids will split up to 3 times.
 Your ship will teleport to the opposite border when you try to go out of bounds.

 [![Asteroids](https://hackatime-badge.hackclub.com/U087BUC6ZFW/Asteroids?logo=hackclub&logoColor=white)](https://hackatime-badge.hackclub.com/U087BUC6ZFW/Asteroids)
 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)